RasaHQ/rasa/docs/api/event-brokers.rst

 to review and annotate conversations, or forward messages to an external analytics service.

-To do so, Rasa allows you to stream events to an event broker.
-The event broker uses a message streaming service, also known as a message broker, to forward Rasa :ref:`events` from the Rasa server to other services.
+To do so, Rasa allows you to stream events using an event broker.
+The event broker publishes messages to a message streaming service, also known as a message broker, to forward Rasa :ref:`events` from the Rasa server to other services.

 .. contents::